 It Shouldn’t Have to Be Hard All the Time!

-Relationships are hard at times, but they should not be hard all the time!
+Relationships are hard at times, but they should not be hard all the time.
 Relationships can and should primarily be wonderful sources of inspiration, joy, creativity, and opportunities for growth and learning.
-In fact, if you are spending more then 10% of your time in conflict in your relationship then you are most likely stuck in workable conflicts, and it might be time to seek out help.
+In fact, if you are spending more than 10% of your time in conflict in your relationship then you are most likely stuck in workable conflicts, and it might be time to seek out support.

-If you feel you are stuck in this type of habitual and destructive cycle, the question you might be asking is, “How then can we learn to move through these workable conflicts as skillfully as possible and come out on the other side as a stronger and happier couple?”
+If you feel you are stuck in this type of habitual and destructive cycle, the question you might be asking is, “How then can we learn to move through these ‘workable conflicts’ skillfully and come out on the other side as a stronger and happier couple?”

 The Core Issues

 As a psychotherapist, two of the most common complaints I hear from couples are “I don’t feel heard” and “I don’t feel loved/appreciated.”
 Though not necessarily spoken in these exact words, I find that if I listen carefully, that underneath the seemingly countless complaints and accusations that struggling couples throw around, are these two core issues.